-Before we further discuss the properties and applications of shape memory alloys, we would like to summarize the few definition of these alloys, e.g. (a)"A metal first undergoes a marten-sitic conversion.
-After deformation in the marten-sitic form, the apparent permanent strain is formed when the specimen is heated to cause the reverse marten-sitic transformation.
+Before we further discuss the properties and applications of shape memory alloys, we would like to summarize the few definition of these alloys, e.g. (a) "A material first undergoes martensitic conversion.
+After deformation into martensitic form, the apparent permanent strain is formed when the specimen is heated to cause the reverse martensitic transformation.
 At cooling condition, it does not return to its previous shape [8].

-Another definition of "Shape Memory" discusses the effect of restore the original shape of a plastically deformed sample by heating it.
-The phenomenon results from a crystalline phase change known as "thermoelastic marten-sitic transformation".
-At temperatures below the transformation temperature, shape memory alloys are marten-sitic.
+Another definition of "Shape Memory" discusses the effect to restore the original shape of a plastically deformed sample by heating it.
+The phenomenon results from a crystalline phase change known as "thermoelastic martensitic transformation".
+At temperatures below the transformation temperature, shape memory alloys are martensitic.